 The EU4Ocean coalition combines EU-wide activities with actions dedicated to the Arctic Ocean, the Atlantic Ocean (including the North Sea), the Baltic Sea, the Black Sea, the Mediterranean Sea and the global ocean.

 Ecologic Institute is a founding member of the EU4Ocean Platform.
-Withing the Consortium, Ecologic Institute leads the communication module, aimed at ensuring visibility of and collaboration among the three Communities and its members.
-This includes a) the design and implementation of the overall underlying communication and dissemination strategy for the EU4Ocean Coalition, b) the establishment of communication infrastructures (i.e.: webpages within the Maritime Forum), c) the development of content and communication products (i.e.: web articles, social media content, e-cards, GIFs, videos, etc.), d) the design and coordination of social media campaigns and online contests, as well as e) the establishment of collaborations with key stakeholders and multipliers for further outreach.
-Furthermore, Ecologic Institute contributes to a) the Working Group "Healthy and Clean Ocean", to raise awareness about the amount of garbage, including plastics, that ends up in our seas and ocean and b) the coordination of activities in the Arctic sea basin through the organisation of event s and the mobilisation of local communities for ocean literacy initiatives.
+Between December 2019 and June 2022, Ecologic Institute lead the communication module, aimed at ensuring visibility of and collaboration among the three Communities and its members.
+This included a) the design and implementation of the overall underlying communication and dissemination strategy for the EU4Ocean Coalition, b) the establishment of communication infrastructures (i.e.: webpages within the Maritime Forum), c) the development of content and communication products such as web articles, social media content, visuals for online and print communication, videos of different kind, etc.), d) the promotion of the Let's Make Europe Blue! campaign, the design and implementation of online photo & video contests, e) the promotion of 2 podcast series, the promotion of various events such as "Designing Ocean Literacy Action in Europe – EU4Ocean workshop" and the "Ocean Literacy EU4Ocean Summit at the European Maritime Day 2022", e as well as e) the establishment of collaborations with key stakeholders and multipliers for further outreach.
+Furthermore, Ecologic Institute contributed to a) the Working Group "Healthy and Clean Ocean", to raise awareness about marine litter and b) the coordination of activities in the Arctic sea basin through the organisation of an event and a festival and the mobilisation of local communities for ocean literacy initiatives.